 "For a few months now, I have participated in a homeless outreach program known as Service Saturday with the Diving Devils Dogs.
 We arrive in downtown Phoenix at 6:45 A.M. every other Saturday to distribute clothing donations and water to the people living by the CASS shelter.
 The opportunity to interact with these people is heart-warming and I have brought a number of friends to help me.
 It is an eye-opening experience for anyone who has not spent considerable time with an underprivileged group of people.
 Diving Devil Dogs ensures that everyone is safe - both the people are helping and those who we help - and I personally enjoy talking to the people who are beneficiaries of the service.
 There are many occasions where homeless people are not treated like fellow humans because of their conditions; Diving Devils Dogs help these people as equals because equal is who they truly are." - Anonymous

-ASU Events: Project Humanities' Ongoing Service Saturday
+ASU Events: Project Humanities' Ongoing Service Saturdays

 Cronkite News, Arizona PBS (April 2017): Story by Allison Gargaro

-Service Saturday (Fox 10 News)
+Service Saturdays (Fox 10 News)

 Dr. Neal Lester talks about Humanity 101 in action